 In this guide, we’ll take a look at four different ways to use Morse code to ask for help.

 While Morse code is not a language, it is still a very effective and secretive way to communicate a distress signal.

 Alternatively, you can use SOS as a shorter and simpler means of requesting help.
-SOS doesn't stand for anything in particular; however, because it is short and easy to remember, it gained its functions in Morse code as the perfect call for help.
+While SOS actually isn’t an acronym, because it is short and easy to remember, it gained its functions in Morse code as the perfect call for help.

 That being said, let’s learn four cool ways to ask for help using Morse code!

 How to Use Morse Code

 Before we can jump in and learn to ask for help in Morse code, we need first to understand how to use Morse code.

 If you have no experience using Morse code, fret not!
 We’ll briefly cover the basics below.
 However, if you would like a deeper dive, check out our guide on How to Learn and Use Morse code.

 Alright, so the first thing that you need to know is that the entire Morse code system is made up of two symbols that represent two different lengths of sound; the dot and the dash.